 DESCRIPTION OF PATTERN 6F

 A practice pattern has been developed by the American Physical Therapy Association for patients who are in respiratory failure.
 This Practice Pattern, Pattern 6F, Impaired Ventilation and Respiration/Gas Exchange Associated With Respiratory Failure, is the basis for this chapter (Fig. 19-1).10 Mechanical ventilation is frequently required until the cause of respiratory failure is improved, removed, or reversed.
 This chapter addresses patients who require mechanical ventilation 24 hours per day and who may require weaning to be liberated from mechanical ventilatory support.
-A description of the modes of mechanical ventilation, ...
+A description of the modes of ...